 Take Your Biblical Study to the Next Level

-Looking for additional comprehensive Bible training?
-Cedarville University offers a Bachelor of Arts in Biblical Studies that will equip you with a deep understanding of the Bible, including the original languages of Greek and Hebrew.
 Ready for the next step?
-Cedarville's Master of Divinity degree and online Master of Ministry degree are equipping men and women who desire to serve God in vocational ministry.
-With multiple accelerated options to choose from, Cedarville’s M.Div. provides a comprehensive program that is committed to biblical authority, the Great Commission, and equipping the next generation of leaders in the local church.
+Cedarville offers a Master of Divinity degree as well as a slate of online ministry-focused master's degrees that equip men and women who desire to serve God in vocational ministry.
+With multiple accelerated options to choose from, Cedarville’s graduate ministry degrees provide a comprehensive program that is committed to biblical authority, the Great Commission, and equipping the next generation of leaders in the local church.

 Partnering to Transform Lives